ksmith0813/portfolio/README.md

 - Dashboard containing several widgets with different types of data structures

-- Form Registration with multiple steps and validation
+- Form Registration with multiple steps and validation logic

-- Grid view with filtering, sorting, column hiding/reordering.
+- Grid view with filtering, sorting, custom column hiding/reordering.
 Uses data from the randomuser API

 - List view with an editable todo list.
 Uses data from an EP

-- Movie search page that hits the open movie database EP and allows the user to drill into movie details
+- Movie search page that hits the open movie database EP and allows the user to drill into the movie's details

 - Shopping page that allows the user to filter by category, and add items to a cart